 This illustration of the four gospel writers comes from the Book of Deer, the earliest surviving example of Gaelic literature from Scotland.
 The Book of Deer is an illuminated Christian text, similar to the Book of Kells.
 It is named after the monastery of Deer and contains portions of the Gospels of Matthew, Mark and … Continue reading The book of Deer

 Not overly impressed by the Dhammapada ... which I finally got around to finishing this evening.
-Very repeatative.
+Very repetitive.
 Lots of do bad and you'll be damned, do good and you'll be blessed kind of stuff.
 Like the book of Proverbs without the essential grace aspect.
 Not nearly as interesting as the Mūlamadhyamakakārikā by Nagarjuna.
-I suppose … Continue reading Dhammapada
+I suppose … Continue reading Unimpressed by the Dhammapada

 This image is from the book of Cerne, an ancient Celtic Christian text featuring Gospel extracts, Pslams, hymns, prayers and an apocryphal "Harrowing of Hell".
 It was used by the ancients for private prayers and devotions.
 Shown here is the opening of the Gospel of Luke, featuring an image of Luke above his symbol, the Ox.

-"Here, then, we have the secret of that similarity which we are all so clearly conscious of, when we read a Gospel alongside of the Glta.
-In the Gospels we have in historical form the authoritative utterances of the historical Jesus; in the Gita we have the imaginations of a poet-philosopher who was clear-sighted enough … Continue reading Gita and Gospel
+From John Nicol Farquhar, 1861-1929: "Here, then, we have the secret of that similarity which we are all so clearly conscious of, when we read a Gospel alongside of the Gita.
+In the Gospels we have in historical form the authoritative utterances of the historical Jesus; in the Gita we have the imaginations of a … Continue reading Gita and Gospel

 When ranking a book I look for three things.
 Was it thoughtful?
 Was it readable?
 Did it leave me different afterwards?
 Having just devoured “ReBorn on the Fourth of July: The Challenge of Faith, Patriotism & Conscience” by Logan Mehl-Laituri, I’m giving it 5 stars.
 I just couldn’t put it down and even now I’m … Continue reading Reborn on the Fourth of July: The Challenge of Faith, Patriotism & Conscience